slimgec/ng5/README.md

 ## Note
 When you download the source from github, remember to run npm install

+When you clone from repository, copy the SSH link version and not the HTTPS version.

 ## Terminology
 A .scss file extension is called a "sassy css" file. (http://www.thesassway.com/editorial/sass-vs-scss-which-syntax-is-better)